Stand with Ukraine flag

 • As well as elements of filtering and searching for the necessary devices.

-• Navigation Panel is a navigation panel on which all other dashboards for configuring, managing and monitoring the gateway are located, namely:
+• Navigation Panel is a navigation panel on which all other pages for configuring, managing and monitoring the gateway are located, namely:

-• Logs - a dashboard with various types of logs (it should be noted that the button is active only when Remote Logging is enabled on the gateway);
+• Logs - a page with various types of logs (it should be noted that the button is active only when Remote Logging is enabled on the gateway).

-• Statistics - a dashboard with general and custom statistics of the gateway;
+• Statistics - a page with general and custom statistics of the gateway.

-• Remote Shell - dashboard with Remote Shell (it should be noted that the button is active only when Remote Shell is enabled on the gateway);
+• Remote Shell - page with Remote Shell (it should be noted that the button is active only when Remote Shell is enabled on the gateway).

 General Configuration

-If you click on the General Configuration button on the gateway dashboard in the Navigation Panel, you will be transferred to the dashboard general settings of the gateway.
+If you click on the General Configuration button on the gateway page in the Navigation Panel, you will be transferred to the dashboard general settings of the gateway.

 Doc info icon